Royal jelly: Cultivation

 Royal jelly is harvested by stimulating colonies with movable frame hives to produce queen bees.
 Royal jelly is collected from each individual queen cell (honeycomb) when the queen larvae are about four days old.
 These are the only cells in which large amounts are deposited.
 This is because when royal jelly is fed to worker larvae, it is fed directly to them, and they consume it as it is produced, while the cells of queen larvae are "stocked" with royal jelly much faster than the larvae can consume it.
 Therefore, only in queen cells is the harvest of royal jelly practical.

 A well-managed hive during a season of 5–6 months can produce approximately 500 g of royal jelly.
 Since the product is perishable, producers must have immediate access to proper cold storage (e.g., a household refrigerator or freezer) in which the royal jelly is stored until it is sold or conveyed to a collection center.
 Sometimes honey or beeswax is added to the royal jelly, which is thought to aid its preservation.

+The Vegetarian Society considers royal jelly to be non-vegan.

 Adverse effects

-Royal jelly may cause allergic reactions in humans, ranging from hives, asthma, to even fatal anaphylaxis.
+Royal jelly may cause allergic reactions in humans, ranging from hives or asthma (or both), to even fatal anaphylaxis.
 The incidence of allergic side effects in people who consume royal jelly is unknown.
 The risk of having an allergy to royal jelly is higher in people who have other allergies.